Using Regex in Unqork

 Overview

-When working with end-user input fields, you'll want to control what's entered into them.
-One way to do that is by using Regex.
+When working with end-user End-users, also known as Express Users, are the individuals accessing an application through Express View.
+In most cases, end-users are the customers using the product. input fields, you'll want to control what's entered into them.
+One way to control end-user input is by using Regex.
 Regex, or Regular Expression, is a complex set of rules that control the patterns of strings as they're entered into a field.

-Regex is a concept that exists outside of Unqork, but you can use it in your Unqork application in a few ways.
+Regex is a concept that exists outside of Unqork, but can be used in your Unqork application in various ways.

 After completing this article, you’ll know what Regex is and how to use it in Unqork.

-Regex is a character sequence that describes what pattern a string must follow.
-You've probably encountered Regex before without even realizing it.
-One of the most common places you find Regex is signing up for a website.
+Regex is a character sequence that describes what pattern a string A string is an object that represents a sequence of characters.
+Strings typically hold data represented in text form. must follow.
+One of the most common places you find Regex is when signing up for an account.
 You're asked to enter a password with specific characters.
-If you enter a password that doesn't meet the specified criteria, you're given an error.
-This is all possible thanks to Regex.
-You can even use Regex to ensure that an email address entered is an actual email address.
+If you enter a password that does not meet the specified criteria, you're given an error.
+You can even use Regex to validate that an email address entered is an actual email address.

 Regex Syntax